 Share:

-Pipelife’s stormwater attenuation and soakaway crate systems, Stormbox I and Stormbox II, have a long-established reputation among customers due to their high reliability and fast, straightforward installation.
-After thorough material testing and production test runs, we are proud to expand our range of stormwater systems with Stormbox E. The new attenuation and soakaway crates are made from 100%-recycled material, and this is almost the only difference between them and their counterparts from virgin materials.
+Pipelife’s stormwater attenuation and soakaway systems, Stormbox and Stormbox II, have a strong reputation among customers for their high reliability and fast, straightforward installation.
+Following extensive material testing and production trials, we are proud to have expanded our stormwater solutions portfolio with Stormbox E and Stormbox II E. These attenuation and soakaway crates are made from 100% recycled polypropylene, which is almost the only difference compared to their counterparts produced from virgin materials.

-While the most obvious benefit of plastic recycling is less waste going to landfills, there are other equally important environmental, economic and social advantages.
-Recycling reduces the need for raw materials and the environmental impacts of sourcing them.
-Using recyclates in production requires less energy and lowers CO2 emissions.
+While the most obvious benefit of plastic recycling is reducing landfill waste, there are other equally important environmental, economic and social advantages.
+Recycling decreases the need for raw materials and reduces the environmental impact of sourcing them.
+Furthermore, using recyclates in production consumes less energy and lowers CO2 emissions.

-With increasing awareness of the importance of transitioning towards a circular economy, developers and contractors in both public and private sectors are now seeking ways to ensure their projects are not only functional and reliable but also sustainable.
-In line with these trends, Pipelife has been continuously increasing the amount of recycled materials deployed in production and expanding the range of recycled, recyclable and reusable products.
-Stormbox E rainwater retention crates are the latest recycled product Pipelife introduced to the market.
+With growing awareness of the importance of transitioning toward a circular economy, developers and contractors in both public and private sectors are increasingly seeking ways to ensure their projects are not only functional and reliable but also sustainable.
+In response to these trends, Pipelife has been continuously increasing the amount of recycled materials used in production.
+In 2021, Pipelife introduced Stormbox E and II E rainwater retention crates, both made from 100% recycled polypropylene (PP).
+Since 2023, all new Pipelife products are recyclable or reusable at the end of their lifecycle.

 Why Europe is not Recycling More

-In order to tackle the issue of plastic waste, the European Union has set an ambitious target to recycle 50% of plastic packaging by 2025 and to reach 55% by 2030.
-Still, the progress has been inhibited.
-Unstandardized or low-quality plastic waste is part of the issue.
-Another part is the existing bias regarding the properties of products made from recycled plastics and how this affects the development and market stability of the recycling sector.
+As part of the EU Green Deal, plastic recycling rates within the bloc are targeted to reach 55% by 2030.
+However, the progress has been inhibited.
+Part of the issue lies in unstandardized or low-quality plastic waste.
+Another factor is the bias concerning the properties of products made from recycled plastics, which affects the development and stability of the recycling sector.

-While new sorting approaches and technologies have significantly improved the quality of recycled materials currently available, the awareness of these advances is not widespread enough to increase consumer acceptance.
+While new sorting approaches and technologies have significantly improved the quality of today’s recycled materials, awareness of these advancements is not yet widespread enough to increase consumer acceptance.

-“It is still widely believed that recycled materials have unfavorable or inferior properties, but we can prove that this misconception is no longer valid,” asserts Hielke Hoextra, Application Development Manager of Pipelife, “You can have highly reliable products made from recycled plastics.
-Of course, you need to test such materials very carefully, but it is possible to do that.”
+“It is still widely believed that recycled materials have unfavorable or inferior properties, but we can prove that this misconception is no longer valid,” asserts Hielke Hoekstra, Manager of Rainwater Category at Pipelife.
+“You can have highly reliable products made from recycled plastics.
+Of course, such materials need to be tested very carefully, but it is possible to do that.”

 Lower Environmental Impact, Same Quality Standards

-“We applied the proven design of Stormbox I, so we just had to test the recycled material itself and its properties, especially the long-term properties,” explains Hoekstra, “What we have discovered is that the material is very good, and the product’s characteristics are almost equal to the Stormbox made from virgin material.”
+“We chose to apply the proven designs of Stormbox and Stormbox II, so we only needed to test the recycled material itself and its properties, especially the long-term characteristics,” explains Hoekstra, “What we discovered is that the material is excellent, and the products’ characteristics are almost equal to our Stormbox crates made from virgin material.”

 When Circularity Meets Reliability